+Recorder's Name:

+Address:

+Post Code: Telephone No:

+Name of Injured Person [s]:

+Address:

-Recorder's Name: Address: Post Code: Telephone No: Name of Injured Person [s]: Address: Post Code: Telephone No: Nature of Injury Sustained: Where did the Accident occur: [include: date; time; location; and nature of the accident.]
-How did the Accident occur: [include: names; telephone numbers; etc.] Were there any witnesses to the Accident: [include: names; statements, etc.] What action was taken: [include: treatment administered, by whom, etc.] Were any other Agencies involved: [e.g. Ambulance service?]
+Post Code: Telephone No:

+Nature of Injury Sustained:

+Where did the Accident occur: [include: date; time; location; and nature of the accident.]

+How did the Accident occur: [include: names; telephone numbers; etc.]

+Were there any witnesses to the Accident: [include: names; statements, etc.]

+What action was taken: [include: treatment administered, by whom, etc.]

+Were any other Agencies involved: [e.g. Ambulance service?]

 Have the Parents / Guardians been contacted?
-Y ES NO [Please circle.]
+YES NO [Please circle.]

 Does the accident need to be referred to England Golf Compliance Dept?
+YES NO

+Date: Time:

-YES NO Date: Time: Signature of Recorder: ment may use the information in this form (together with other infor- investigate the alleged incident and to take whatever action is deemed ung People Safeguarding Policy and Procedures.
+Signature of Recorder:

+Data protection: Gaudet Luce GC and England Golf Governance Department may use the information in this form (together with other information they obtain as a result of any investigation) to investigate the alleged incident and to take whatever action is deemed appropriate, in accordance with their Children and Young People Safeguarding Policy and Procedures.

 Strict confidentiality will be maintained and information will only be shared on a "need to know" basis in the interests of safeguarding and in accordance with the company's data protection policy.
 This may involve disclosing certain information to a number of organisations and individuals including relevant clubs and County bodies, individuals that are the subject of an investigation and/or Statutory agencies such as the Police and Children's Social Care.